rxxyn/FlowVR/README.md

 # Documentation

-The recommended Unity version is [2021.3.28](https://unity.com/releases/editor/whats-new/2021.3.28#notes).
-No other version is ensured to work, and using other versions could put you at risk.
+The recommended Unity version is [2021.3.28](https://unity.com/releases/editor/whats-new/2021.3.28#notes). <br />
+No other version is ensured to work, and using other versions could put you at risk.<br />

-Installing FlowVR is made easier then ever.
-Import
+Installing FlowVR is made easier then ever.<br /> Import the latest UnityPackage from Releases, and you're good!
+No import errors or difficulty, as everything needed is already included in the package for easy use.